Arizona Minimum Wage for 2017, 2018

 Contents :: Arizona Minimum Wage

-Arizona's minimum wage did not change in 2016.
+Arizona's minimum wage is $10.50 as of January 1, 2018.
+The tipped wage is $7.50 per hour.
 Arizona's minimum wage rate is increased annually on January 1 based upon based on the previous year’s cost of living increase as defined by Arizona Proposition 202.
 The most recent resolution, signed on October 15, 2015 is based on A.R.S. section 23-363(B) and was initially put into effect on Jan 1, 2008.
 Arizona's minimum wage was last raised by 15 cents in January 2015.
 In previous years, Arizona raised its minimum wage by 10 cents on January 1 2014, 15 cents on January 1 2013, 30 cents in January 2012, and 10 cents in 2011.

 - Casual domestic employees (like babysitters) and people employed by their parents or siblings are exempt from the minimum wage